-Melly, Fatty and Me was first published by Penguin in South Africa in September 2011 and was awarded the 2012 Percy Fitzpatrick prize for youth literature.
+Melly, Fatty and Me was first published by Penguin in South Africa in September 2011.
 It was published in the UK by Hot Key Publishers as 100 Days of April-May in 2013 and the South African edition was republished by The EISH-Team in 2015.

 A wonderful read from one of today’s best teen writers – Library Thing

 Devoured in an evening and highly recommended – Leigh Andrews, Media Update